dictyBase/dicty-components-login/README.md

 - Run `yarn bundle` to generate updated code and esbuild output.
 - Commit all changes and open a pull request.
 If all checks pass, it is ready to merge to `develop`.

+For active local development, run `yarn start` to start the demo app, then run `yarn bundle` any time you make changes to see them in realtime.

 If you are ready to cut a new release, you can then merge into `master`.
 This will trigger a GitHub Action that uses `semantic-release` to create a new tag